-This training is MANDATORY for all military and civilian employees arriving to commands in Sasebo within 30 days, in accordance with COMNAVFORJAPANINST 1740.5.
-Family members are highly encouraged to attend, as well.
-It ensures newly-arrived personnel understand reporting process and are fully aware of all CFAS policies, programs, services, responsibilities and facilities in accordance with CFASINST 1740.1D.
+This training is MANDATORY for all military personnel, DOD civilians, and their adult family members arriving to commands in Sasebo within 30 days, in accordance with COMNAVFORJAPANINST 1740.5.
+It ensures newly reporting personnel understand and are fully aware of all CFAS policies, programs, services, responsibilities and facilities in accordance with CFASINST 1740.1D.
 Additionally, certified attendance is required for anyone who intends to obtain a U.S. Forces Japan driver's license during their stay in Japan.
-For those relocating from another duty station in Japan, Day 1 and Day 2 of AOB/ICR are still required as it pertains specifically to CFAS.
+For those relocating from another duty station in Japan, you are exempt from the ICR portion of AOB upon approval of the AOB-ICR Coordinator.

-Reservations are required and suggested to be made four weeks prior to arrival in the Sasebo area.
+Reservations are required, and suggested to be made four weeks prior to arrival in the Sasebo area.
 Your sponsor can sign you up for this program in advance or you can register yourself.

-To sign up for AOB/ICR please send e-mail to ffscsasebo@fe.navy.mil with the following information:
+To sign up for AOB/ICR please send e-mail to FFSCSasebo@us.navy.mil with the following information:

 - Full name and rank

-- Spouse's name if they will also be attending (if applicable)
+- Spouse's name if they will be accompanying to Sasebo

 - Children's ages (if applicable)

 - Gaining command

 - Class date you'd like to be registered for or projected date of arrival to Sasebo